manvirsinghh/Daily-Dairy/scriptandtemplate.md

 ## DATE.26-01-2025

 **Start time:-10:30 am**

-#####Task:-automation script of installation of frappe on virtual environment
-System does not work get stopped working
+##### Task:-automation script of installation of frappe on virtual environment.System does not work get stopped after running the script
 #### script :-

 ```bash